 “I have trained three times per week but I haven’t been on a strict diet at all and I have managed to lose 7kg!
 Super happy”

 Maybe it’s stress, maybe it’s all those extra responsibilities interfering with your workouts, or maybe it’s just a body that’s getting older and slowly accumulating minor problems.
 Don’t visualise 25 year-old you when you plan your nutrition.
 Your life is a bit different now.
 That usually means you’re going to have to tighten things up, diet-wise.

-In terms of supplementation, I can’t recommend enough the benefits of omega-3 fish oils, a high quality superfood supplement to ensure you’re eating a range of whole fruit and vegetables and possibly even creatine for long term brain health.
+In terms of supplementation, I can’t recommend enough the benefits of omega-3 fish oils, a high quality superfood supplement to ensure you’re eating a range of whole fruit and vegetables, vitamin D3, glutamine for digestive health and possibly even creatine for long term brain health.
 Just remember that food always comes first, supplements are secondary.

 Lack self-discipline?
 Struggle with motivation?
 Need accountability?
 Find out how we can help you

 Moving forward, you need to fill your toolbox with different training and diet strategies.
 When your favourite training or nutrition method doesn’t work anymore, you’ll have plenty of other options.
 Under 40?
 Ditch the dogma and start filling that toolbox now.
 Speak to someone who can help you.